HighCapable/YukiHookAPI/README.md

 ## Cooperation

-The following are projects that have collaborated and are using `YukiHookAPI`.
+The following are projects that have collaborated and are using YukiHookAPI.

 | Repository                                                                      | Developer                                       |
 |---------------------------------------------------------------------------------|-------------------------------------------------|